How we built this comparison

 🎉 Nightlife

 Both cities have legendary nightlife — but of completely different characters.
 Amsterdam's nightlife scene is smaller but more concentrated and arguably more famous globally.
-Paradiso (historic church turned legendary music venue), Melkweg (massive multi-room club), and the boutique club scene around Leidseplein and Rembrandtplein are genuinely world-class.
+Paradiso (historic church turned legendary music venue), Melkweg (massive multi-room club), and the boutique club scene around Leidseplein and Rembrandtplein are genuinely internationally recognized.
 The brown café (bruine kroeg) culture — dark wood paneling, amber light, Dutch beer on tap, absolutely no rush — is one of Europe's great pub traditions and incomparably cozy.
 Cannabis tourism is real: coffee shops are legal, the lines are tourist-heavy, and most actual Amsterdammers don't frequent them.
 The city is attempting to limit tourist access to reduce overtourism.

 London's nightlife is enormous.
 Soho (gay bars, comedy clubs, late-night restaurants), Shoreditch (warehouse clubs, live music venues, rooftop bars), Brixton (Ritzy cinema, Brixton Village, Effra Social), and Dalston (LGBTQ+ venues, basement clubs) each offer distinct scenes for different tastes.
 The 24-hour Tube on Friday and Saturday nights makes logistics dramatically easier than Amsterdam, where night buses replace the last trams.
 West End shows (200+ running simultaneously, tickets from £25 standby) add a cultural nightlife dimension Amsterdam simply doesn't have at scale.